Jeremy Coller: ESG investing and corporate engagement

 The Jeremy Coller Foundation funds research and advocacy on the consequences of factory farming for global sustainability.

 FAIRR (Farm Animal Investment Risk & Return) Initiative

 In 2015, Coller founded the FAIRR Initiative (Farm Animal Investment Risk & Return), a global network of institutional investors focused on ESG risks in intensive animal agriculture.
 As of 2025, its members represented over $80 trillion in assets.

 FAIRR engages with global food companies to influence corporate practices related to antibiotic use, climate resilience, animal welfare, Scope 3 emissions, and sustainability reporting.

 In 2022, Coller co-founded the Alternative Proteins Association, a UK-based trade body representing companies involved in plant-based, cultivated, and fermented proteins.
 The association promotes regulatory reform, industry collaboration and public policy support for alternative proteins, aiming to accelerate the transition to more sustainable food systems.

-In the same year, the Foundation launched the Alternative Proteins Association (APA), a UK industry group focused on plant-based, cultivated and fermentation-derived proteins.

 Research, advocacy and public engagement

 The Foundation funds complementary public health research, including epidemiological studies on antimicrobial resistance linked to intensive farming.

 In 2025, the Foundation donated £4 million to create the Jeremy Coller Centre for Animal Sentience at the London School of Economics.
 It funds interdisciplinary research into animal minds, emotions, and welfare using approaches from neuroscience, philosophy, law, and behavioural science.

 In 2021, The Foundation launched the Coller Animal Law Forum (CALF), which tracks and analyses global farm animal legislation and provides guidance for policymakers and advocates.

 In 2023, Coller authored An Ever-Green Revolution, a white paper outlining the unintended consequences of the “Green Revolution” including accelerating intensive animal agriculture and contributing to AMR.

 The Foundation is also the principal funder of the Future of Food exhibition at the Science Museum, London.
 The exhibition covers emerging food technologies and industrial agriculture’s effects on sustainability and health.